Wade Williams (actor)

-Wade Williams (born December 24, 1961) is an American actor.
+Wade Williams (Note: Sometimes credited as Wade Andrew Williams.) (born December 24, 1961) is an American actor.
 He is known for his various character roles, and for a major supporting role as correctional officer Brad Bellick on the Fox television series Prison Break and Father Cronin on The Bernie Mac Show (2001–2004).
-Williams also voiced Two-Face in Batman: The Dark Knight Returns (2012–2013).
+Williams also voiced Black Mask in Batman: Under the Red Hood and voiced Two-Face in Batman: The Dark Knight Returns (2012–2013).

+Early life

+Wade Williams was born on December 24, 1961 in Tulsa, Oklahoma.